 REASONS WHY PROJECT IS EXEMPT: The County of San Diego has already implemented the 2006 ALUCP policies and standards into its zoning code.
 These regulations already restrict development of new noise-sensitive land uses (e.g., educational, or institutional) within noise contour ranges, and the project maintains at least the same residential density and nonresidential intensity limits established in the 2006 ALUCP.
-The noise and safety compatibility policies proposed in the project therefore remain consistent with the adopted 2006 ALUCP and current County zoning.
+The noise and safety compatibility policies of the project therefore remain consistent with the adopted 2006 ALUCP and current County zoning.

 The primary effect of the project would result from the shifting of some noise contours and safety zone boundaries and the corresponding application of differing ALUCP standards.
-A displacement analysis comparing the total amount of development potential under the County's current zoning with the amount that could be supported under the project concluded that no residential or nonresidential development potential would be displaced due to implementation of the project.
+A displacement analysis comparing the total amount of development potential under the County's current zoning with the amount that could be supported under the project concluded that more residential units could be supported under the project and, assuming a pattern of median growth, only a small fraction (less than one percent) of the nonresidential development potential might be displaced due to less permissive ALUCP standards or adjustments made to the boundaries of the noise and safety combability zones.
+It should be noted that the project safety zones shift so that some parts of the AIA will be subject to more permissive safety standards, providing new development opportunities for certain land uses.